 Today, that situation has changed completely as 85% of schools now run a Breakfast Club** and teachers and parents look to these clubs to help with everything from attendance and attainment to hunger and providing pre-school care.
 The growth of these clubs is a testament to the benefits they bring.

-We are proud of the role we’ve played and continue to play – by providing everything from cash grants and training to free bowls and food to enable more than 2,500 Breakfast Clubs to open their doors to feed children in the morning.
+We are proud of the role we’ve played and continue to play – by providing everything from cash grants to free bowls and food to enable more than 2,500 Breakfast Clubs to open their doors to feed children in the morning.

 ** An Audit of School Breakfast Club Provision in the UK, a report by Kellogg’s.